QMSTR/qmstr/doc/content/introduction/installation/_index.md

 > go get -u github.com/QMSTR/qmstr || true

 The main entry point into the installation tasks for Quartermaster is the Makefile in the main repository.
+The default installation prefix is `/usr/local`.
-The default installation installs the client programs into `/usr/local/bin`:
+The client programs will be installed into the `bin/` subdirectory:

 	> make install_qmstr_client
 	...

-Depending on the specifics of the local setup, a developer may want to install the binaries into the GOPATH:
+Depending on the specifics of the local setup, a developer may want to install the binaries to a different location.
+The location can be specified in the _PREFIX_ variable of the Makefile invocation:

-	> make install_qmstr_client_gopath
+	> make PREFIX=/opt/qmstr install_qmstr_client
 	...

 If the installation completes successfully, the `qmstrctl` command is